MartijnHols/DMEC-web-engineering/unit01/README.md

 ## Preparation 3: 'maximum'
 A. **Java to JavaScript:** Write a function that takes an array of integers and returns its maximum.
 Do not use JavaScript built in functions.
-You will get plenty of change to do that.
+You will get plenty of chances to do that.
 Below is a Java implementation of this function:
 ```java
 public int maximum(int[] list) {